 To develop skills in students for preparation of books of accounts in respect of hire purchase and royalty businesses and organizations operating with branch and departmental structure.

 CO1 Compile accounts for hire purchase and instalment payment transactions.

-CO2 Explain royalty transactions in the books of the lessor, lessee and sublessee.
+Account for royalties in the books of the lessor, lessee and sub-lessee.

-CO3 Estimate common departmental expenditures among various departments on an appropriate basis and account for departmental transfers.
+CO3 Prepare departmental accounts and account for departmental transfers.